What is RF LDMOS Technology?

 Sep 16, 2024

-LDMOS (Laterally Diffused Metal Oxide Semiconductor) Silicon transistor is a type of MOS transistor designed for high-power and high-frequency applications.
+An LDMOS (Laterally Diffused Metal Oxide Semiconductor) transistor is a type of Silicon based MOS transistor designed for high-power and high-frequency applications.
 Unlike the conventional silicon based transistors, that are usually optimized for low-power digital circuits, LDMOS transistors uses lateral diffusion of the source and drain region, which enhances the transistor’s ability to handle higher voltages and power effectively.

 LDMOS transistors are characterized by their high-power density, linearity, efficiency, high breakdown voltage, and low on-resistance.
 These characteristics make them suitable for operating at higher power levels while maintaining performance.
 RF LDMOS Transistors are widely used to develop RF power amplifiers that are used in Base Stations, Radars and for RF Energy Applications.